ldionne/cppnow-2015-hana/README.md

 This repository contains my [reveal.js][]-based presentation on Hana for C++Now 2015.

-## Disclaimer
-The presentation is not finished yet.
-This should really be a private repo, but I only have the free plan on GitHub :-).
-Don't go around selling the punch before the conference if you stumble on this.

 ## Basic usage
 Go to https://ldionne.github.io/hana-cppnow-2015 or open `index.html` with your browser.